SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 The alphashape function is a bit more complex as it uses a number of PostGIS and pgRouting functions to generate the resulting polygon.
 Copy and paste the SQL below into your SQL window and run it.

-We need to create a node table first (should be about double the number of nodes in the network):
+We need to create a temporary node table first (should be about double the number of nodes in the network):

     CREATE TEMPORARY TABLE node AS
     SELECT id, ST_X(geometry) AS x, ST_Y(geometry) AS y, geometry